zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/LevelDB.md

 ### Sync

   If true, the write will be flushed from the operating system buffer cache before the write is considered complete.
-If this flag is true, writes will be slower but data more durable.
+Writes will be slower but data more durable.

   If this flag is false, and the machine crashes, some recent writes may be lost.
-Note that if it is just the process that crashes (i.e., the machine does not reboot), no writes will be lost even if sync==false.
+Note that if it is just the process that crashes (i.e., the machine does not reboot), no writes will be lost even if sync is set to false.

-  In other words, a DB write with sync==false has similar crash semantics as the "write()" system call.
-A DB write with sync==true has similar crash semantics to a "write()" system call followed by "fsync()".
+  In other words, a DB write with sync is false has similar crash semantics as the "write()" system call.
+A DB write with when sync is true has similar crash semantics to a "write()" system call followed by "fsync()".

   One other consideration is that the hard disk itself may be buffering the write in its memory (a write ahead cache) and responding before the data has